emilylutz/ProjectForum/README.md

 ProjectForum uses [Sass](http://sass-lang.com/) as a CSS precompiler.
 The css files are already compiled in the repository, but if you want to change the scss, then you need to set up Sass.

-There is a script, `compile_scss.sh`, in the root directory that will automatically update the css files as you make changes to the scss.
-However it requires ruby installed with the Sass gem.
+[Koala](http://koala-app.com/) is the tool we used to compile the Scss files.
+It is a cross platform compiler that allows autoprefixing.
+This means that it adds the appropriate vendor prefixes to the CSS rules to have better compatibility.

 ## Other requirements